santigtz95/santigtz95.github.io/_pages/about.md

 Hello!
 Welcome to my page.
 My name is Santiago / Santi.
 I was born in Mexico City and moved to Texas at the age of three.
 I have been here ever since.
 I am a real estate developer and broker, as well as a private pilot.
 I am currently working to obtain a master's degree in data science at SMU.

-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.